mathspp/mathspp/pages/02.blog/your-first-recurrent-neural-network/item.md

 Conversely, we do not care about the intermediate values of `output`; we only care about the final value because that is the final prediction of the network.

+## The logarithmic softmax layer

+The final logarithmic softmax layer is used to facilitate the interpretation of the network results.
+After going through a log softmax layer, the values in our output tensor will be negative integers.
+The closer a given value is to 0, the surer the network is about its prediction.
+In other words, given an output value, the best guess of the network corresponds to the position that has a negative value that is closer to 0.

+If for a given name the network was **absolutely** sure of the correct language, one position of the tensor `output` would have a number like `-0.00001`, which is very close to 0.

 # Preparing for training

 Now that we have the data and the network, it is time to train the network.
 To do that, we need a couple of utility functions.

+## Interpreting the output

 The first one is `language_from_output`, which we use to interpret the output of the network.
 As we have seen in the example before, the network produces an output vector with 18 negative values.